-Check the soil conditions and drainage by digging a hole at least 1 foot deep and filling it with water.
-If the water drains within a half hour, the soil is sufficiently porous.
-If not, simply mix in 3 inches of sand or other gritty material to increase the texture and drainage.
+Check the soil conditions and drainage by digging a hole at least 1 foot (0.5 m.) deep and filling it with water.
+If the water drains within a half-hour, the soil is sufficiently porous.
+If not, simply mix in 3 inches (7.5 cm.) of sand or another gritty material to increase the texture and drainage.

 Use taller specimens at the center of the area and spreading species at the edges or dotted among the larger plants as ground cover.

 Top the area with a layer of pebbles or small rocks to act as mulch.
-This will help prevent weeds and conserves moisture while allowing evaporation of excess water.
+This will help prevent weeds and conserve moisture while allowing evaporation of excess water.

 Care of Succulent Garden Plants

-Succulent plants tolerate periods of dryness, but should receive regular water during the growing season.
-When soil is dry a couple of inches down, water deeply and then let the soil dry out again between waterings.
+Succulent plants tolerate periods of dryness but should receive regular water during the growing season.
+When soil is dry a couple of inches (5 cm.) down, water deeply and then let the soil dry out again between waterings.

 The most common problem with succulents is rot.
 Keeping the stems out of the soil and providing drying periods between irrigation will help prevent this.
 Also, water from the base of the plant to keep leaves dry.